 15 Stations will have fire engines crewed by wholetime firefighters available 24/7: Southport, Bootle Netherton, Kirkby, Prescot, St Helens, Old Swan, Saughall Massie, Bromborough, Long Lane, Liverpool City, Wallasey, Birkenhead, Toxteth, Speke & Garston and Kirkdale.

 6 stations will have fire engines crewed by firefighters available on station for 12 hours during the day, then on a 30 minute recall at night where they provide resilience and additional cover during busy periods.
-Crosby, Kensington follow this approach, with Long Lane, Formby Wallasey, Kirkdale & St Helens having this type of engine in addition to the 24/7 fire engine stationed there.
-0 0 0 0 7 stations will have fully retained fire engines (on a 30 minute recall 24/7) crewed by wholetime firefighters who provide additional retained cover.
+Crosby, Kensington follow this approach, with Long Lane, Wallasey, Kirkdale & St Helens having this type of engine in addition to the 24/7 fire engine stationed there.

+7 stations will have fully retained fire engines (on a 30 minute recall 24/7) crewed by wholetime firefighters who provide additional retained cover.
 These provide resilience and additional cover when needed 24/7.
 Long Lane, Kirkdale, Wallasey, Liverpool City and St Helens have these engines in addition to their other engines.
 2 further engines will be located at fire stations across the county (both currently shown at Old Swan for illustrative purposes).

 4 stations will continue to be crewed using the Low Level Activity and Risk (LLAR) staffing model.
-Firefighters are available from 1000-2200hrs on station then on recall from accommodation on or near station at night: Bootle & Netherton Formby, Heswall, Newton-le-Willows and Belle Vale.
+Firefighters are available from 1000-2200hrs on station then on recall from accommodation on or near station at night: Formby, Heswall, Newton-le-Willows and Belle Vale.

 New Stinger/Scorpion fire engine located at St Helens.

-Crosby THERLAND Search & Rescue Team: Long Lane.
+Search & Rescue Team: Long Lane.

 Flex staffed appliance.

 Urban search & rescue pods.
-Immediately available, supplemented on a Kirkdale retained basis.
+Immediately available, supplemented on a retained basis.
 Located at Long Lane.

+Saughall Massie

+Heswall

-34m Combined Platform Ladders located at Southport and Wallasey Liverpool City 000000 45m Combined Platform Ladder located at Liverpool City.
-Birkenhead Breathing Apparatus Support Unit (BASU).
-Saughall Massie Provided on a retained basis and deployed 0 0 000 Light Portable Pump and Structure Unit.
-Frankby Provided on a retained basis and deployed within 30 minutes.
+34m Combined Platform Ladders located at Southport and Saughall Massie.

+45m Combined Platform Ladder located at Liverpool City.

+Breathing Apparatus Support Unit (BASU).
+Provided on a retained basis and deployed within 30 minutes.
 Located at Wallasey.

-Bromborough
+Light Portable Pump and Structure Unit.
+Provided on a retained basis and deployed within 30 minutes.
+Located at Wallasey.

+Marine, Rail and Salvage Unit.
+Provided on a retained basis and deployed within 30 minutes.
+Located at Wallasey.

+Hazmat Environmental Protection Unit (HMEPU) - provided on a retained basis and deployed within 30 minutes.
+Located at St Helens.

+Bulk Foam Unit Pod - provided on a retained basis and deployed within 30 minutes.
+Located at St Helens.

+High Volume Pump - staffed on a wholetime (permanent) basis